of Aboriginal and Torres Strait Islander people had low/moderate levels of psychological distress and 31% had high/very high levels, in 2018–19

-After adjusting for differences in the age structure between the two populations, GPs managed mental health-related problems for Indigenous Australians at 1.2 times the rate for Other Australians (173 and 139 per 1,000 encounters respectively).
-(Table D1.18.21).
+After adjusting for differences in the age structure between the two populations, GPs managed mental health-related problems for Indigenous Australians at 1.2 times the rate for Other Australians (Table D1.18.21).

-Hospitalisation for mental health-related conditions (not including intentional self-harm)
+Hospitalisation for mental health-related conditions (excluding intentional self-harm)

-Mental health-related conditions were the principal reason for 8% of hospitalisations for Indigenous Australians (excluding dialysis).
-Indigenous males were hospitalised for mental health-related conditions at twice the rate of non-Indigenous males (33 and 16 per 1,000, respectively), and Indigenous females at 1.5 times the rate for non-Indigenous females (30 and 20 per 1,000, respectively) (Table D1.18.15, Table D1.02.3).
+Indigenous males were hospitalised for mental health-related conditions at twice the rate of non-Indigenous males, and Indigenous females at 1.6 times the rate for non-Indigenous females (Table D1.18.15, Table D1.02.3).

 Hospitalisation for intentional self-harm

-Rates of hospitalisation for intentional self-harm for Indigenous Australians varied between jurisdictions, with the lowest rates in Tasmania (1.6 per 1,000) and the highest in South Australia (5.1 per 1,000).
-After adjusting for differences in the age structure between the two populations, Indigenous Australians were hospitalised for intentional self-harm at 2.7 times the rate for non‑Indigenous Australians (3.7 compared with 1.4 per 1,000) (Table D1.18.28).
+Rates of hospitalisation for intentional self-harm for Indigenous Australians varied between jurisdictions, with the lowest rates in Tasmania (2.0 per 1,000) and the highest in Australian Capital Territory (4.8 per 1,000).
+After adjusting for differences in the age structure between the two populations, Indigenous Australians were hospitalised for intentional self-harm at 3 times the rate for non‑Indigenous Australians (Table D1.18.28).